All Episodes

 Laurent Bagbo was offered a professorship at Boston University if he would quit as president.

-No, he's holding out for Harvard.
+No, he's holding on for Harvard.

 A senior African diplomat told CNN on Tuesday.

-Now who pays him?
+Now, who pays him?

-American taxpayers would pay the guy, or your tuition fees for your young skulls full of mush would pay the So here.
+Or your tuition fees for your young skulls full of mush would pay the.

 He's offered a professorship if he'll leave.

-At Boston University, the audio soundbites, Alan Simpson babe was on a roll last night.
+At Boston University, the audio soundbites Alan Simpson babe was on a roll last night.

 He was on hardball with Chris Matthews.

-Client number nine said, Let's talk politics for a second.
+Client number nine said, let's talk politics for a second.

-The Republicans gotta have a presidential nominee next year, and you know, look, you've been doing everything that's right and good for the public without being partisan, Senator Simpson.
+And, you know, look, you've been doing everything that's right and good for the public without being partisan, Senator Simpson.

-And that's what the public applaud.
+And that's what the public applause.

 Yeah, everybody's applauding Alan Simpson.